-New entry about ESP8266 and ESP32 where we are going to see how to apply Material Design aesthetics to our VueJS applications served to the client thanks to Vuetify.
+New entry about the ESP8266 and ESP32 where we are going to see how to apply Material Design aesthetics to our VueJS applications served to the client thanks to Vuetify.

-We will refer to ESP8266, but the same code is compatible for ESP32, adjusting the name of the libraries.
-At the end you have the code for both ESP8266 and ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end, you have the code for both the ESP8266 and the ESP32.

-Our main program remains simple, and identical to the previous entry
+Our main program remains simple, and identical to the previous entry.

 #include <ESP8266WiFi.h>